UsabilityDynamics/node-rabbit-service/readme.md

  - rabbitmq-client-restart: Restarts currently running instance of RabbitMQ Client and RabbitMQ.
  - rabbitmq-client-console: Enable console for interfacing with an instance.

+## Schemas
+The schemas are stored in static/schemas and are used for various things, most importantly validation of settings.

 ## License

 (The MIT License)